MohiuddinSumon/manga-scraper/README.md

    - Optional: Specify a container selector for more precise image targeting
    - Adjust delay between requests if needed
    - Click "Fetch Chapters" to detect available content
-   - Select which chapters to download
+   - Select which chapters to download or use "Download All"
-   - Use the "Browse" tab to view downloaded manga
+   - Use the "Browse" tab to view downloaded manga with enhanced viewing capabilities

+### Image Viewer Controls

+The enhanced image viewer supports:
+- **Keyboard Navigation:** Use arrow keys (or A/D) to move between pages
+- **Zoom Controls:** Use +/- keys or buttons to zoom in/out
+- **Reset View:** Press 0 to reset zoom level
+- **Responsive Design:** Adapts to different screen sizes

 ### Example Workflow

 1. Input URL: `https://example-manga-site.com/manga/title`
 2. Regex: `r"chapter-(\d+)"`
 3. Press "Fetch Chapters"
-4. Select chapters from the list
-5. Click "Download Selected Chapters"
+4. Click "Download All" (it will skip any chapters already downloaded)
-6. Switch to "Browse" tab to view downloaded content
+5. Switch to "Browse" tab to view downloaded content
+6. Use keyboard shortcuts for a seamless reading experience

 ### Tips for Effective Use

 - **Finding the right regex:** Examine the chapter URLs on the website and identify the pattern.
 Most sites use formats like `chapter-123` or `ch-123`.
 - **Container selector (advanced):** Right-click on the manga page and "Inspect Element" to find the CSS selector for the container holding only the manga images.
 - **Rate limiting:** Increase the delay for sites that might block rapid requests.
+- **Skip existing:** Keep this enabled to continue interrupted downloads without duplicating content.

 ## 📁 Project Structure